Skip to content

 This tutorial shows how to construct a parabola from a focus and a directrix using the eccentricity definition with e = 1.

-Theory: A parabola is the locus of points P such that PF = PD, where F is the focus and PD is the perpendicular distance from P to the directrix line (e = 1).
+A parabola is the locus of points P such that PF = PD, where F is the focus and PD is the perpendicular distance from P to the directrix line (eccentricity e = 1).

-The vertex V lies halfway between the focus and the directrix along the axis (the perpendicular from F to the directrix).
+The vertex V lies halfway between the focus and the directrix along the axis.
 The focal distance FV = p, and the gap between focus and directrix equals 2p.

 Tutorial Video